Ambuttu Imbuttu Embuttu: Production

 Ashok Kashyap, a cinematographer and a producer in Kannada cinema, planned to remake the Kannada film Ulta Palta (1997) in Tamil language.
 Apart from directing and producing the film, Ashok Kashyap also played the lead role.
 Comedian Crane Manohar, who after doing small comedy roles, got his first major lead role.
-Ashwini, Vinaya Prasad and Malayalam film actor Sudheesh were also added to the cast.
+Ashwini, Vinaya Prasad, and Malayalam film actor Sudheesh were also added to the cast.

 Soundtrack

 The film score and the soundtrack were composed by Dhina.
 The soundtrack, released in 2005, features 5 tracks.

 Reception

-Malini Mannath said, "one would never have thought that a plot with such potential for humour would turn out to be such a tragic experience for the viewers.
+Malini Mannath of Chennai Online said, "one would never have thought that a plot with such potential for humor would turn out to be such a tragic experience for the viewers.
 And the best part of the film?
-The acknowledgement that it is an adaptation of Shakespeare's Comedy of Errors.
+The acknowledgment that it is an adaptation of Shakespeare's Comedy of Errors.
 Though one wouldn't like to know what the bard would have thought of this one".